jaywink/matrix-alertmanager/README.md

 Main features:

-* Uses pre-created Matrix user to send alerts using token auth
+* Uses pre-created Matrix user to send alerts using token auth.
-* Configurable room per alert receiver
+* Configurable room per alert receiver.
-* Automatic joining of configured public rooms on start up
+* Automatic joining of configured rooms.
+Private rooms require an invite.
-* Secret key authentication with Alertmanager
+* Secret key authentication with Alertmanager.
-* HTML formatted messages
+* HTML formatted messages.

 ## How to use